Advertising, PR and Media Design (APRD)

 Equips students with the practical knowledge and critical skills necessary to effectively employ visual design in advertising and public relations practice.
 Students will be introduced to both the fundamental principles of graphic design and the technical tools used to bring design ideas to life.

-Requisites: Requires prerequisite courses of APRD 1004 or APRD 2001 and APRD 2004 (all minimum grade C-).
+Requisites: Requires prerequisite courses of APRD 1004 and APRD 2001 and APRD 2004 (all minimum grade C-).
 Restricted to Strategic Communication (STCM) majors only.

 Grading Basis: Letter Grade